braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 Prior to February 2023, our AppsFlyer attribution integration used the IDFV as the primary identifier to match iOS attribution data.
 It is not necessary for Braze customers using Objective-C to fetch the Braze `device_id` and sent to AppsFlyer upon install as there will be no disruption of service.
 {% endalert%}

-For those using the Swift SDK v5.7.0+, if you wish to continue using IDFV as the mutual identifier, you must ensure that the `useUUIDAsDeviceId` field is set to `false` so there is no disruption of the integration.
+For those using the Swift SDK v5.7.0+, if you wish to continue using IDFV as the mutual identifier, you must confirm that the `useUUIDAsDeviceId` field is set to `false` so there is no disruption of the integration.

 If set to `true`, you must implement the iOS device ID mapping for Swift in order to pass the Braze `device_id` to AppsFlyer upon app install in order for Braze to appropriately match iOS attributions.